SaulDoesCode/GO-FileBrowser/README.md

 * pure JS no frameworks other than inhouse Crafter.js
 * built using some parts of my Crafter.js toolkit
 * written in ES6 , makes use of Object.observe and Web Components
+* Fontello CSS/Webfonts for some icons - credit to the fontello team

 #### TODO